officelearn/azure-docs.sv-se/articles/virtual-wan/virtual-wan-site-to-site-portal.md

 Kontrollera att du har uppfyllt följande villkor innan du påbörjar konfigurationen:

-* Du har ett virtuellt nätverk som du vill ansluta till.
-Kontrol lera att inget av under näten i dina lokala nätverk överlappar de virtuella nätverk som du vill ansluta till.
-Information om hur du skapar ett virtuellt nätverk i Azure Portal finns i [snabb](../virtual-network/quick-create-portal.md)starten.
+* You have a virtual network that you want to connect to.
+Verify that none of the subnets of your on-premises networks overlap with the virtual networks that you want to connect to.
+To create a virtual network in the Azure portal, see the [Quickstart](../virtual-network/quick-create-portal.md).

-* Det virtuella nätverket har inga virtuella Nätverksgatewayen.
-Om ditt virtuella nätverk har en gateway (antingen VPN eller ExpressRoute) måste du ta bort alla gatewayer.
-Den här konfigurationen kräver att virtuella nätverk är anslutna i stället till den virtuella WAN Hub-gatewayen.
+* Your virtual network does not have any virtual network gateways.
+If your virtual network has a gateway (either VPN or ExpressRoute), you must remove all gateways.
+This configuration requires that virtual networks are connected instead, to the Virtual WAN hub gateway.

 * Hämta ett IP-adressintervall för din hubbregion.
-Hubben är ett virtuellt nätverk som skapas och används av virtuellt WAN-nätverk.
-Det adress intervall som du anger för hubben får inte överlappa något av dina befintliga virtuella nätverk som du ansluter till.
+The hub is a virtual network that is created and used by Virtual WAN.
+The address range that you specify for the hub cannot overlap with any of your existing virtual networks that you connect to.
 Det får inte heller överlappa det adressintervall som du ansluter till lokalt.
-Om du inte känner till IP-adressintervall som finns i din lokala nätverks konfiguration, koordinerar du med någon som kan ge den informationen åt dig.
+If you are unfamiliar with the IP address ranges located in your on-premises network configuration, coordinate with someone who can provide those details for you.

 * Om du inte har någon Azure-prenumeration kan du skapa ett [kostnadsfritt konto](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).

-## <a name="openvwan"></a>Skapa ett virtuellt WAN
+## <a name="openvwan"></a>Create a virtual WAN

-Navigera till Azure Portal i en webbläsare och logga in med ditt Azure-konto.
+From a browser, navigate to the Azure portal and sign in with your Azure account.

-1. Gå till den virtuella WAN-sidan.
+1. Navigate to the Virtual WAN page.
 Klicka på **+Skapa en resurs** i portalen.
-Skriv det **virtuella WAN-nätverket** i sökrutan och välj RETUR.
+Type **Virtual WAN** into the search box and select Enter.
-2. Välj **virtuellt WAN** från resultaten.
-På den virtuella WAN-sidan klickar du på **skapa** för att öppna sidan Skapa WAN.
+2. Select **Virtual WAN** from the results.
+On the Virtual WAN page, click **Create** to open the Create WAN page.
-3. På sidan **skapa WAN** , på fliken **grundläggande** , fyller du i följande fält:
+3. On the **Create WAN** page, on the **Basics** tab, fill in the following fields:

    ![Virtuellt WAN](./media/virtual-wan-site-to-site-portal/vwan.png)

    * **Prenumeration** – Välj vilken prenumeration du vill använda.
-   * **Resurs grupp** – skapa ny eller Använd befintlig.
+   * **Resource group** - Create new or use existing.
-   * **Resurs grupps plats** – Välj en resurs plats i list rutan.
+   * **Resource group location** - Choose a resource location from the dropdown.
 Ett WAN är en global resurs och är inte kopplad till en viss region.
 Du måste dock välja en region för att lättare att hantera och leta upp WAN-resursen som du skapar.
-   * **Namn** – ange det namn som du vill anropa ditt WAN.
+   * **Name** - Type the Name that you want to call your WAN.
-   * **Typ:** Basic eller standard.
-Om du skapar ett grundläggande WAN-nätverk kan du bara skapa en Basic-hubb.
-Basic-hubbar har endast stöd för VPN för plats-till-plats-anslutning.
+   * **Type:** Basic or Standard.
+If you create a Basic WAN, you can create only a Basic hub.
+Basic hubs are capable of VPN site-to-site connectivity only.
-4. När du har fyllt i fälten väljer du **Granska + skapa**.
+4. After you finish filling out the fields, select **Review +Create**.
-5. När verifieringen har godkänts väljer du **skapa** för att skapa det virtuella WAN-nätverket.
+5. Once validation passes, select **Create** to create the virtual WAN.

-## <a name="hub"></a>Skapa en hubb
+## <a name="hub"></a>Create a hub

-En hubb är ett virtuellt nätverk som kan innehålla gatewayer för plats-till-plats-, ExpressRoute-eller punkt-till-plats-funktioner.
+A hub is a virtual network that can contain gateways for site-to-site, ExpressRoute, or point-to-site functionality.
 När hubben har skapats debiteras du för hubben, även om du inte kopplar några platser.
-Det tar 30 minuter att skapa VPN-gatewayen för plats-till-plats i den virtuella hubben.
+It takes 30 minutes to create the site-to-site VPN gateway in the virtual hub.

 [!INCLUDE [Create a hub](../../includes/virtual-wan-tutorial-s2s-hub-include.md)]

-## <a name="site"></a>Skapa en plats
+## <a name="site"></a>Create a site

-Du är nu redo att skapa de platser som motsvarar dina fysiska platser.
+You are now ready to create the sites corresponding to your physical locations.
 Skapa så många platser som du behöver för att motsvara de fysiska platserna.
 Om du till exempel har ett avdelningskontor i New York, ett i London och ett i LA kan du skapa tre separata platser.
 Platserna innehåller de lokala VPN-enhetsslutpunkterna.
-Du kan skapa upp till 1000 platser per virtuell hubb i ett virtuellt WAN-nätverk.
-Om du har flera hubbar kan du skapa 1000 per var och en av dessa hubbar.
-Om du har en virtuell WAN-partner (länk infogning) CPE-enhet kan du kontakta dem för att lära dig om deras automatisering av Azure.
-Normalt förutsätter Automation enkel klickning för att exportera storskalig gren information till Azure och konfigurera anslutning från CPE till Azure Virtual WAN Gateway (här är en länk till automatiserings vägledning från Azure till CPE-partner).
+You can create up to 1000 sites per Virtual Hub in a Virtual WAN.
+If you had multiple hubs, you can create 1000 per each of those hubs.
+If you have Virtual WAN partner (link insert) CPE device, check with them to learn about their automation to Azure.
+Typically automation implies simple click experience to export large-scale branch information into azure and setting up connectivity from the CPE to Azure Virtual WAN VPN gateway (Here is a link to automation guidance from Azure to CPE partners).

 [!INCLUDE [Create a site](../../includes/virtual-wan-tutorial-s2s-site-include.md)]

-## <a name="connectsites"></a>Anslut VPN-platsen till hubben
+## <a name="connectsites"></a>Connect the VPN site to the hub

-I det här steget ansluter du VPN-platsen till hubben.
+In this step, you connect your VPN site to the hub.

 [!INCLUDE [Connect VPN sites](../../includes/virtual-wan-tutorial-s2s-connect-vpn-site-include.md)]

-## <a name="vnet"></a>Anslut VNet till hubben
+## <a name="vnet"></a>Connect the VNet to the hub

-I det här steget skapar du anslutningen mellan hubben och ett VNet.
+In this step, you create the connection between your hub and a VNet.
 Upprepa de här stegen för varje virtuellt nätverk du vill ansluta.

 1. På sidan för det virtuella WAN-nätverket klickar du på **Virtuella nätverksanslutningar**.
 2. På sidan för virtuell nätverksanslutning klickar du på **+Lägg till anslutning**.